foundry-rs/book/src/spark/debugger.md

 > ⚠️ **Note**
 >
 > In most test frameworks, the first test assertion to fail is the one reported.
-> In foundry, the last test assertion to fail (that comes from DSTest or cheatcodes) is the one to be reported.
+> In foxar, the last test assertion to fail (that comes from DSTest or cheatcodes) is the one to be reported.

 ### Navigating